scasBot/texting-service/README.md

     $ pip install -r requirements.txt
     ```

-1. Start a local PostgreSQL database and create a database called `appointments`:
+1. Start a local PostgreSQL database and create a database called `clients`:
     - If on a Mac, we recommend [Postgres.app](http://postgresapp.com/).
-After install, open psql and run `CREATE DATABASE appointments;`
+After install, open psql and run `CREATE DATABASE clients;`
-    - If Postgres is already installed locally, you can just run `createdb appointments` from a terminal
+    - If Postgres is already installed locally, you can just run `createdb clients` from a terminal

 1. Copy the `.env_example` file to `.env`, and edit it to include your credentials for the Twilio API (found at https://www.twilio.com/user/account/voice) and your local Postgres database
 1. Run `source .env` to apply the environment variables (or even better, use [autoenv](https://github.com/kennethreitz/autoenv))